majeedraza1/filterable-portfolio/readme.txt

 6. Filterable Portfolio edit page.

 == Changelog ==

+= version 1.6.2 - 2022-09-23 =
+* Add default archive template for portfolio post type if it not exists in theme.
+* Add attribute to change filter option from 'categories' to 'skills'.
+* Add setting option to disable single portfolio category and skill archive page link.

 = version 1.6.1 - 2022-07-22 =
 * Add responsive setting on block option.